5 Common Dog Breeds Employed in K-9 Units

 While they may come across as mean or intimidating on the job, Belgian Malinois are also wonderful family dogs that will fiercely protect their pack and snuggle up with you at the end of the day.

 Bloodhounds are wonderful, calm guard dogs that also have an impeccable sense of smell.
 They are often used in bomb and drug detection, but are more commonly known for trailing and finding missing persons, suspects, and cadavers.

 These pups are cool, calm, and collected under pressure.
 Their scent hound skills make them unbelievably determined and capable of finding the source of the scent.
 It’s often said their snout has a mind of its own!

 3. Dutch Shepherd

 Dutch Shepherds are another one of the common dog breeds employed in K-9 units.
-Similar to Belgian Malinois and German Shepherds, Dutch Shepherds are versatile, athletic, and intelligent dogs.
+Similar to Belgian Malinois and German Shepherds, some facts about Dutch Shepherds are that they are versatile, athletic, and intelligent dogs.
 They can be found working in detection, but are most commonly found chasing and catching suspects.

 4. German Shepherd